-The general education requirements are presented in the academic information section in this catalog.
+GENERAL EDUCATION REQUIREMENTS The general education requirements are presented in the academic information section in this catalog.
 A course that meets a general education requirement may also meet a course requirement in the major or a course requirement in another discipline.
 Please see the curriculum guide sheet for Deaf Education Majors for specific general education courses.

-- CDS 105 Speech and Language Development of the Normal and Exceptional Child (3 credits) - CDS 201 Anatomy and Physiology of the Speech and Hearing Mechanism (3 credits) - CDS 211 The Nature of Language (3 credits) - CDS 220 Phonetics (3 credits) - CDS 231 Speech Science (3 credits) - CDS 410 Audiology (3 credits) - CDS 414 Auditory Rehabilitation (3 credits) - DEA 100 Psychology of Deafness (2 credits) - DEA 200 Deaf Education Practicum (0 credits) (required for students with no prior experience in deaf education) - DEA 210 Early Field Experience in Deaf Education (2cr.) - DEA 250 Teaching Children Who Are Deaf (3) - DEA 310 Beginning Sign Language (2 credits) - DEA 330 Mid-level Experience in Deaf Education (1 credit) - DEA 400 Teaching Speech in Deaf Education I (2-3) - DEA 410 Teaching Language in Deaf Education (3) - DEA 418 Students Who Are Deaf/Hard of Hearing in Inclusive Settings (3) - DEA 420 Emergent Literacy in Deaf Education (2-3) - DEA 430 Parent Counseling in Deaf Education (2) - DEA 440 Speech Practicum in Deaf Education (2) - DEA 460 Reading and Writing in Deaf Education (3 credits)

-DEA 470 Clinical Experience in Deaf Education (4 credits)

-DEA 480 Culminating Clinical Experience (8 credits)

-- EDU 263 Methods of Teaching Reading and Language Arts (6 credits) - EDU 268 Introduction to Learner Development (3 credits) - EDU 270 Introduction to Learner Diversity(3 credits) - EDU 333 Multi-Sensory Methods for the Elementary Classroom (2 credits) - EDU 392 Assessment of Ability and Achievement (3 cr.) - EDU 400 Classroom /Behavior Management Techniques (3 credits) - MTH 102 Concepts in Mathematics (3 credits) - MTH 350 Methods of Teaching Mathematics in the Early Childhood and Elementary School (3 credits) - PSY 200 Developmental Psychology (3 credits) - BIO 370 Teaching Science in Early Childhood, Elementary, and Middle School (2 credits)
+Courses Required in the Major CDS 105 Speech and Language Development of the Normal and Exceptional Child (3 credits) CDS 201 Anatomy and Physiology of the Speech and Hearing Mechanism (3 credits) CDS 211 The Nature of Language (3 credits) CDS 220 Phonetics (3 credits) CDS 231 Speech Science (3 credits) CDS 410 Audiology (3 credits) CDS 414 Auditory Rehabilitation (3 credits) DEA 100 Psychology of Deafness (2 credits) DEA 200 Deaf Education Practicum (0 credits) (required for students with no prior experience in deaf education) DEA 210 Early Field Experience in Deaf Education (2cr.)
+DEA 250 Teaching Children Who Are Deaf (3) DEA 310 Beginning Sign Language (2 credits) DEA 330 Mid-level Experience in Deaf Education (1 credit) DEA 400 Teaching Speech in Deaf Education I (2-3) DEA 410 Teaching Language in Deaf Education (3) DEA 418 Students Who Are Deaf/Hard of Hearing in Inclusive Settings (3) DEA 420 Emergent Literacy in Deaf Education (2-3) DEA 430 Parent Counseling in Deaf Education (2) DEA 440 Speech Practicum in Deaf Education (2) DEA 460 Reading and Writing in Deaf Education (3 credits) DEA 470 Clinical Experience in Deaf Education (4 credits) DEA 480 Culminating Clinical Experience (8 credits) Courses required in other disciplines EDU 263 Methods of Teaching Reading and Language Arts (6 credits) EDU 268 Introduction to Learner Development (3 credits) EDU 270 Introduction to Learner Diversity(3 credits) EDU 333 Multi-Sensory Methods for the Elementary Classroom (2 credits) EDU 392 Assessment of Ability and Achievement (3 cr.)
+EDU 400 Classroom /Behavior Management Techniques (3 credits) MTH 102 Concepts in Mathematics (3 credits) MTH 350 Methods of Teaching Mathematics in the Early Childhood and Elementary School (3 credits) PSY 200 Developmental Psychology (3 credits) BIO 370 Teaching Science in Early Childhood, Elementary, and Middle School (2 credits) Major in Speech-Language Pathology The undergraduate program includes basic information related to linguistics, speech science, speech and language development, hearing, and speech and language disorders.
+Students will learn to evaluate and manage communicative disorders during supervised clinical sessions.
+Completion of the undergraduate degree will provide students with the pre-requisites to enter a graduate program in speech language pathology.
+The undergraduate degree will also enable a student to meet the Missouri requirements for a certificate as a Speech Language Pathology Assistant.
+A master's degree is required to be certified by the American Speech Hearing Language Association as a Speech Language Pathologist and to be licensed by the state of Missouri.
+The department offers the bachelor of science degree in the undergraduate program.
+Students are required to take a minimum of two semesters of pre-clinical or clinical practicum.
+Students are also required to complete a capstone experience, integrating knowledge gained in general education courses with clinical knowledge.
+Dual enrollment in the graduate program for up to 6 credit hours is possible during the senior year for students meeting the following requirements: - 1.
+Minimum GPA of 3.5 and - 2.
+Department permission.